 Mission and Vision

-Our mission is to challenge the root causes of eating disorders and to improve the quality of life for people affected by this devastating condition.
-We hope to achieve this by being proactive in meeting needs, by being successful in influencing government policy and by promoting understanding of these disorders within society.
-EDANI supports a process of recovery, allowing the individual to develop their own strategies in order to live a fulfilling life beyond the challenges of an eating disorder.
-This approach focuses on easy access to a range of support services.
+Our mission is to challenge the perpetuating factors and accentuate the protective factors associated with eating disorders, in an endeavour to improve the quality of life for people affected by this devastating condition.
+We hope to achieve this by being proactive in meeting needs, by being successful in influencing government policy and by promoting understanding and awareness of these illnesses within society.
+EDA wholly supports the process of recovery, encouraging the individual to develop their own more positive and adaptive strategies in order to live a fulfilling life beyond the challenges of an eating disorder.

 Development and the Future

 This year we celebrate 25years of having the privilege of working with and supporting people with eating disorders.
 With this in mind, we enter 2017 with a resolute and determined mind-set to continue in our work; supporting and being a non-judgemental, empathetic listening ear to those who are struggling; utilising our advocacy role to give a voice to those who are struggling to find their own voice; campaigning and raising awareness in the mission to reduce stigma and increase understanding; working effectively with statutory bodies to improve the lives of those with eating disorders.
 We recognise and welcome the many other groups, individuals and organisations that also share our aims to improve the lives of those with eating disorders and who work tirelessly to achieve this.
 EDA recognises the importance of working closely with other groups and individuals with this shared vision in helping to reduce stigma, increase understanding, improve treatment outcomes and ultimately improve people’s quality of life and recovery.

 We would like to express our sincere gratitude to the Department of Health & Social Services and the Health & Social Care Board for their continued support of our work.
 We continue to seek their help to increase service provision for those affected by eating disorders through the full implementation of the Bamford Review of Mental Health and Learning Disability.